Article written by Nathan Cheek, HyTech Racing Team President

 Formula Student competitions such as Formula Hybrid place a special emphasis on design rather than simply performance.
 Hybrid employs a comprehensive ruleset and a rigorous scrutineering process, where students interact with engineers in industry and defend their design strategies and methodologies.

-On top of winning the endurance event at Hybrid, HyTech also placed first in the design presentation, project management, and endurance events.
+On top of winning the endurance event at Hybrid, HyTech also placed first in the design presentation and project management events.
 The team was also presented with the “Best Engineered Propulsion System Award” from General Motors, due to their compact pouch cell battery pack design.

 In order to completely design an electric vehicle, a diverse interdisciplinary group of students is required.
 HyTech Racing accepts undergraduate and graduate students from all majors, of which currently 10 are from the School of Electrical and Computer Engineering at Georgia Tech.
 Many of these students choose to augment their electrical and computer engineering class experience by working on HyTech’s electrical subteam.

 HyTech Racing’s electrical subteam works on a variety of aspects of electric vehicle design.
 Over the past two years, the team has designed and improved their 300V Lithium Cobalt Oxide pouch cell battery pack.
 This year, the team designed and implemented a deeply integrated battery management system (BMS) for their 72-cell battery pack, which measures cell voltages and temperatures, monitors current into and out of the motor, and keeps the entire pack balanced.
 The BMS is vital to the safety and longevity of the vehicle, since it ensures battery safety limits are not exceeded.
 Students on the team designed the BMS printed circuit boards, along with the embedded software and algorithms used to control the system.